alexvoss/mkdocs-material-fork/docs/insiders/privacy.md

   [GitHub Support]: https://github.com/sponsors

-### Forms

-Understanding the administrative necessities, we've introduced a setup fee for tasks outside GitHub Sponsors' scope, requiring additional effort from our team, such as completing forms or adhering to company purchasing processes for Material for MkDocs Insiders.
-For further details or inquiries, please reach out to us at sponsors@squidfunk.com.

-### NDAs
+### Non-disclosure agreements

 Given our limited resources as a small team, we are unable to review and sign NDAs.
 We advise those requiring such agreements to consult [our promise] for reassurance.
+Additionally, please contact us if you have any questions at sponsors@squidfunk.com

   [our promise]: #our-promise

 ## Our promise

-We recognize the importance of privacy for our organizational sponsors, especially in the absence of formal agreements like NDAs.
+We recognize the importance of privacy for our organizational sponsors, especially in the absence of formal agreements like [NDAs].
 "Our Promise" is our assurance of commitment to your confidentiality and discretion.

 - __Confidential sponsorship:__ Your choice between public or private
 sponsorship is respected to the fullest.
-For private sponsors, we guarantee your support remains confidential, ensuring no public disclosure of your sponsorship status.
+For private sponsors, we guarantee your relation with us remains confidential at all times, ensuring no public disclosure of your sponsorship.
 - __Logo usage and brand representation:__ Logo display and any form of public acknowledgment are completely under your control and will only proceed with your explicit consent.
 This ensures your brand is represented on your terms.
-- __Marketing and communication:__ We commit not to use the details of your sponsorship for marketing or promotional purposes without your express approval.
+- __Marketing and communication:__ We commit not to use the details of your sponsorship for marketing or promotional purposes without your approval.
 Your sponsorship details are guarded with the highest level of confidentiality, with no unauthorized use or disclosure.

+  [NDAs]: #non-disclosure-agreements